MattFaluotico/DataStructuresAlgorithmsConcepts/Concepts/compiler.md

   - Groups everything together
   - Blocks, while loops, if statements, etc.
 2. Parsing the tokens
-  - Formats them in a tree
+  - Formats them in a syntax tree
 3. Optimize and Error
   - Makes sure the code is correct
   -